This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 During our recent trip to Wolf Creek Campground, we had plenty of time to explore a bit.
-Just 3 miles away was a real live ghost town.
+Just 3 miles away was Golden.
 Our daughter has a bucket list of things to do before she’s 12 and visiting a ghost town is on it.
 Clearly, we had no choice but to go check it out!

 Golden, Oregon, is just a few minutes off I-5 and is a fun way to stretch your legs.
-We stayed about 30 minutes and had fun imaging life “back then”.
 Golden is now maintained by Oregon State Parks and is open for anyone to visit.